dipankarpaul2k/Rust-Notes/08_Smart_Pointers/02_Rc_pointer.md

-# `Rc<T>` in Rust?
+# Reference Counting in Rust

+Reference counting in Rust is a form of automatic memory management that keeps track of the number of references to a piece of allocated memory.
+When the reference count drops to zero, indicating that there are no more references to the memory, the memory is automatically deallocated.

-In Rust, `Rc<T>` stands for "Reference Counted," and it is a type that enables multiple ownership of the same data.
-Unlike the `Box<T>` type, which allows only a single owner of data, `Rc<T>` allows multiple owners.
-Each time a new owner is created, the reference count of the data is increased.
-When an owner goes out of scope, the reference count is decreased.
-When the reference count reaches zero, meaning there are no more owners, the data is cleaned up automatically, ensuring no invalid references remain.
+In Rust, the `Rc<T>` (reference counted) smart pointer is used for reference counting.
+It allows multiple ownership of the same data by keeping track of the number of `Rc<T>` instances pointing to the data.
+Each time an `Rc<T>` instance is cloned, the reference count is incremented, and when an `Rc<T>` instance is dropped, the reference count is decremented.
+When the reference count reaches zero, the memory is deallocated.

+Reference counting is useful in situations where you need shared ownership of data that needs to be accessed from multiple parts of your program.
+However, reference counting has some limitations, such as its inability to handle cyclic references (where two or more objects reference each other in a loop), which can lead to memory leaks if not managed carefully.

 ## Why We Need `Rc<T>`